sui-foundation/sui-move-intro-course/unit-five/lessons/3_kiosk.md

 ## Main Components

 Sui Kiosk consists these 2 main components:
 - `Kiosk` + `KioskOwnerCap`: `Kiosk` is the safe that will store our assets and display them for selling, it is implemented as a shared object allowing interactions between multiple parties.
 Each `Kiosk` will have a corresponding Kiosk Owner whoever holding the `KioskOwnerCap`.
-The Kiosk Owner still have the *logical ownership* over their assets even when they are *physically* put into the kiosk.
+The Kiosk Owner still have the *logical ownership* over their assets even when they are *physically* placed in the kiosk.
 - `TransferPolicy` + `TransferPolicyCap`: `TransferPolicy` defines the conditions in which the assets can be traded or sold.
 Each `TransferPolicy` consists a set of *rules*, with each rule specifies the requirements every trade must sastify.
 Rules can be enabled or disabled from the `TransferPolicy` by whoever owning the `TransferOwnerCap`.
 Greate example of `TransferPolicy`'s rule is the royalty fees guarantee.

+## Sui Kiosk Users

+Sui Kiosk use-cases is centered around these 3 types of users:
+- Kiosk Owner (Seller/KO): One must own the `KioskOwnerCap` to become the Kiosk Owner.
+KO can:
+    - Place their assets in kiosk.
+    - Withdraw the assets in kiosk if they're not *locked*.
+    - List assets for sale.
+    - Withdraw profits from sales.
+    - Borrow and mutate owned assets in kiosk.
+- Buyer: Buyer can be anyone who's willing to purchase the listed items.
+The buyers must satisfy the `TransferPolicy` for the trade to be considered successful.
+- Creator: Creator is a party that creates and controls the `TransferPolicy` for a single type.
+For example, authors of SuiFrens collectibles are the creators of `SuiFren<Capy>` type and act as creators in the Sui Kiosk system.
+Creators can:
+    - Set any rules for trades.
+    - Set multiple tracks of rules.
+    - Enable or disable trades at any moment with a policy.
+    - Enforce policies (eg royalties) on all trades.
+    - All operations are affected immediately and globally.

 ## Asset States in Sui Kiosk

-Sui Kiosk is a shared object that can store heterogeneous values, such as different sets of asset collectibles.
 When you add an asset to your kiosk, it has one of the following states:
-- `PLACED` - an item is placed inside the Kiosk
+- `PLACED` - an item is placed inside the kiosk.
+The Kiosk Owner can withdraw it and use it directly, borrow it (mutably or immutably), or list an item for sale.
+- `LOCKED` - an item is placed and locked in the kiosk.
+The Kiosk Owner can't withdraw a *locked* item from kiosk, but you can borrow it mutably and list it for sale.
+- `LISTED` - an item in the kiosk that is listed for sale.
+The Kiosk Owner can’t modify an item while listed, but you can borrow it immutably or delist it, which returns it to its previous state.

+*💡Note: there is another state called `LISTED EXCLUSIVELY`, which is not covered in this unit and will be covered in the future in advanced section*

-## Sui Kiosk Users
+##

-Sui Kiosk serves these types of users.

-### Kiosk Owner (Seller/KO)

-To become the Kiosk Owner, one must own the `KioskOwnerCap`.
-To create the Kiosk, we can use the